Charo Henríquez of The New York Times speaks at a Women's Leadership Accelerator event.

 Q: What other career development events or opportunities at ONA might I be interested in?

-A: At ONA23, we are hosting a first-time managers workshop on Aug.
-23. In fact, the focus of that entire day of the conference is career development!
-More details about scheduling and structure will be released soon.
+A: At ONA23, we hosted a first-time managers workshop on Aug.
+23. In fact, the focus of that entire day of the conference was career development!

 You can also browse our resources archive for past sessions about career development.
 There’s also our Career Center, ONA’s online job board, which is open to the entire digital journalism community and offers access to hundreds of career opportunities, including fellowships and academic advancement.

-Also, watch for the next round of Women’s Leadership Accelerator applications to open in fall 2023.
+Also, watch for the next round of Women’s Leadership Accelerator applications to open.
 This yearlong intensive program supercharges the leadership and management skills of women who are pushing digital innovation.

-Q: Who can I reach out to with questions about signing up for the series?
+Q: Who can I reach out to with questions about the series?

 A: Reach out to Director of Programs Meghan Murphy at meghan@journalists.org.